-Equation 1.
-Binary variable measuring household disaster risk

 Machine learning pipeline

 All the Machine Learning pipeline steps were performed on Python 3.10 programming language using Scikit-Learn 1.1.1 package.

 Data pre-processing

 The feature space extracted from NHS is multi-dimensional.
 This strategy overcomes the empirical over-simplification of disaster vulnerability into the socio-economic dimension and ignores the other factors' dependence (Villarroel-Lamb, 2020; Regal, 2021; Szczyrba et al., 2021 are some examples).
 However, the proposed approach entails greater empirical complexity as a higher number of features are considered for the model training process.